 “Showing that there are benefits not just from a financial perspective but also from an environmental perspective, from an associate and a customer perspective helps us bring all these components together,” says Sovran.
 “Ultimately, we're trying to make our stores the best place possible to work and to shop.”

-To achieve a noticeable impact from an energy management strategy requires engagement on all levels of a company, says Lesley Sovran, senior manager, Field Support and Energy Solutions for Home Depot Canada.
-“No one operates in a silo, and everyone's really busy trying to hit the finish line, but rallying the team so that no one operates in a silo is important.”
+To achieve a noticeable impact from an energy management strategy requires engagement at all levels of a company, says Lesley Sovran, senior manager, Field Support and Energy Solutions for Home Depot Canada.
+“Everyone's really busy trying to hit the finish line, but rallying the team so that no one operates in a silo is important.”

-Sovran says that making everyone at Home Depot aware of goals and initiatives opened doors for collaboration, and inviting discussions concerning projects and how they may impact others helped to foster a team effort.
+Sovran says that making everyone at Home Depot aware of goals and initiatives opened doors for collaboration, invited discussions concerning projects and how they may impact others while helping to foster a team effort.
 As a result, Home Depot Canada was able to achieve strong results.
 “Showcasing initiatives can be so powerful in terms of integrating a strategy into company culture."

 “We’ve really made an effort to entwine our initiatives with Home Depot’s values,” Sovran says.
 “This has allowed us to have an impact on associates, customers and on our future outlook, for example more predictability in terms of costs.”

 She adds, “Taking time to think about our achievements and reflect on what went well and what we could improve the next time, that’s really powerful.
 We also found that celebrating our successes can be very motivating.”